BLCM/cabinetsorter/README.md

 - Changelogs should only get attached to single-mod dirs.
 - Figure out something to do with, for instance, mopioid's Phaseclock.
 Also Robeth's TimeScale?
+- The first time the app is run, without caches to read from, mods which share the name of an author will error out instead of being generated.
+That will get fixed on subsequent runs which do read from the cache.
+I don't care enough to fix that edge case at the moment, but it may bear looking into later.  (vWolvenn's "Tsunami" is the only current case of this actually happening.)
 - Bugs to look into once I'm more inclined to do real bugfixing:
   - Ethel's `King Bonerfart` mod doesn't actually show the README contents, though it does link to the README.
 It should really